lefinal/masc-server/docs/flows.md

   "id": "the_sender_id"
 }
 ```
-If an error occurs during handling messages, or the message contains invalid data, an **ERROR** message with the specific error code:
+If an error occurs during handling messages, or the message contains invalid data, an **error** message with the specific error code:
 ```json
 {
   "error_code": 0,
   "message": "the_error_message"
 }
 ```
-Otherwise an **OK** message is being sent.
+Otherwise an **ok** message is being sent.
 If not stated otherwise, **dvc** references the client.

 ## Gatekeeping